| Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 (20 X 10^-6 / deg C) x 5 deg C X 300 mm = 0.03 mm

 A condition that we need to avoid is zero power setpoint drift.
-If at zero power the temperature of the sodium causes the movable fuel bundle to net insert further into the matrix of fixed fuel bundles then the setpoint will spontaneously rise.
+If at zero power the temperature of the contained hydraulic sodium causes the movable fuel bundle to net insert further into the matrix of fixed fuel bundles then the setpoint will spontaneously rise.
 To avoid this problem:

 (TCE of the actuator) X (actuator length) < (TCE fixed fuel bundle support) X (fixed fuel bundle support length)